Heroes of Appendix N: Conan The BarbarianThe Dark Herald

 And Toth-Amon was a great bad guy.
 A perfect foil for Conan.

 Conan was physically powerful and Toth-Amon was a legendary sorcerer.
 Gifted in the Dark Arts and morally flexible in their use.
-Toth was civilized and Conan was savaged.
-The Barbarian had cunning, the Stygian had vast other worldly knowledge.
+Toth was civilized and Conan was savage.
+The Barbarian had cunning, the Stygian had vast otherworldly knowledge.
 They were born to be a Cobra and Mongoose act.

-And it was terrible.
-The big duel was just a wrestling match with a guy in a rubber-mask.
+And it was just terrible.
+The big duel was just a wrestling match with a guy in a rubber mask.
 Then Conan kills him.
 So, much for Toth-Amon.
 I don’t know why they used him.

 Anyway, Jenna uses the jewel to retrieve the Horn of Dagoth.
 Conan’s five-man band then runs into the Keepers of the Horn of Dagoth, who declare their peaceful intent to keep the horn and girl for themselves.
 And Conan suddenly remembers, oh yeah, I’m a barbarian and shouts, “ENOUGH TALK!”